iodepo/odis-arch/book/theOdisGraph.md

 # About this page

 This page is aimed at technical teams who wish to link their (meta)data to the ODIS Federation.
-It clarifies how ODIS Partners should interpret the specifications and standards which are used to share the metadata needed to construct the knowledge graphs used for discovery and other purposes facilitated by linked open data.
+It clarifies how ODIS Partners should interpret the specifications and standards which are used to share the metadata needed to construct the knowledge graphs used for discovery and other purposes.

 # Background

-Each ODIS Partner in the ODIS Federation shares at least one metadata catalogue which lists their digital assets (datasets, software, services, etc).
-Each of these catalogues can be harvested over the Web converted into a knowledge graph, and they can be combined to form a Federation-wide knowledge graph to help agents discover, access, and use each Partner's capacities.
+Each ODIS Partner in the ODIS Federation shares at least one metadata catalogue which lists their digital assets (datasets, software, services, etc), using JSON-LD serialisation/format and, primarily, schema.org semantics.
+Each of these catalogues can be harvested over the Web and converted into a collective knowledge graph (or other construct, like a triplestore).

+IODE provides coordination of the ODIS Federation, through its ODIS Programme Component (https://odis.org).
+To do so, it harvests all ODIS Partner asset catalogues and constructs a knowledge graph which it serves back to the Federation and any other user on the Web.

 A "graph" is an object that consists of "nodes" (which represent things) and the "edges" that connect them (and define how the nodes relate to each other).
 Intuitively, a graph looks like a network (which is, itself, a kind of graph).